juanbkm/donor2019/content/stories/support-for-survivors-of-domestic-violence.md

 title: "Support for Survivors of Domestic Violence"
 date: 2020-05-30T08:14:00+08:00
 image: images/stories/support-for-survivors-of-domestic-violence.jpg
-image_caption: "**Heads Up High.** Social, legal, and medical support services will become more available for women and young girls who are survivors of domestic violence in Mongolia."
+image_caption: "**Heads Up High.** Psychological, legal, and medical support services will become more available for women and young girls who are survivors of domestic violence in Mongolia."
 author: Admin
 description: "This is meta description"
 country: Mongolia